symfony/symfony1-docs/gentle-introduction/en/14-Admin-Generator.markdown

       $this->redirect('blog_comment_edit', $comment);
     }

-Batch actions receive an array of the primary keys of the selected records in the `sf_admin_batch_selection` request parameter.
+Batch actions receive an array of the primary keys of the selected records in the `ids` request parameter.

 One last word about actions: If you want to suppress completely the actions for one category, use an empty list, as in Listing 14-30.